inrupt/solid-client-js/src/e2e-browser/README.md

 Note that the tests need the URL of a Pod and the credentials to log in to it.
-These can be set via environment variables, or by creating a file `.env.test.local` in this directory - see `.env.default` for an example.
+These can be set via environment variables, or by creating a file `.env.test.local` in this directory - see `.env.example` for an example.

 ## Running the tests